mattvisco/5toryline/README.md

 # 5toryline

-5toryline is an exploration into our relationship with machines.
+5toryline is an exploration into human-machine relationships.
 With the rapid development of artificial intelligence and machine learning, we have never been closer to being able to co-create with the machines around us.
-5toryline explores this idea by creating a platform in which you can collaboratively generate stories with your machine.
+5toryline explores human-machine creativity by creating a platform in which you can collaboratively generate stories with your machine.

 You can find more information about this project here. (add CIID link)